World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

 IS220PAOCH1A, REV F is an Analog Output I/O Module manufactured and designed by General Electric as part of the Mark VIe Series used in Distributed Turbine Control Systems.
-The PAOC is the electrical interface between one or two I/O Ethernet networks and an analog output terminal board.
+The PAOCH1A is the electrical interface between one or two I/O Ethernet networks and an analog output terminal board.
 It includes a shared processor board used across all Mark VIe distributed I/O packs, along with a specialized acquisition board for analog output.
-The unit supports up to eight simplex 0–20 mA current loop outputs and features an analog-to-digital converter for current feedback on each channel.
+The unit supports up to eight simplex 0-20 mA current loop outputs and features an analog-to-digital converter for current feedback on each channel.
 It accepts input through dual RJ45 Ethernet ports and a three-pin power connector, while output is delivered via a DC-37 pin connector that links directly to the terminal board.
 Diagnostic LEDs provide visual status, and an infrared port enables local serial communication for diagnostics.

 PAOC COMPATIBILITY:

-The PAOCH1A is designed for use with the TBAOH1C analog output terminal board and the STAO board, but is not compatible with the DIN-rail mounted DTAO board.
+The PAOCH1A is designed for use with the TBAOH1C analog output terminal board and the STAO board, but is not compatible with the DIN-rail-mounted DTAO board.
 Control mode defines the number of I/O packs in a signal path:

 Although the PAOC can be physically mounted on TBAOH1A or TBAOH1B boards, it will not achieve full analog signal accuracy due to circuit differences in those revisions.
 Therefore, it is only fully compatible with the TBAOH1C version.
 If connected to an earlier version, the PAOC will detect and report a compatibility issue, but no hardware damage will occur from incorrect installation.